CMS-Physical-Oceanography/waveIMG/README.md

 	    - use a for-loop to show several frames (maybe 10) and make it like a movie using the `pause.m` command
             - stop on final image and prompt user to select breaking regions
    3) select points bounding the breaking wave fronts
-      - [ ] use function like `drawfreehand.m` to select points using mouse
+      - [x] use function like `drawfreehand.m` to select points using mouse
       - [ ] keep a log with: video filename, the app.info video/grid parameters, frame number, and front pixel row/column,
+            - add call-back for the "save & continue" button
+            - check that you can save multiple ROIs for a single frame
+            - select multiple ROIs, click save, on a new frame select more ROIs and save.
+Does it work?
+            - make sure it works when there is or isn't an existing "WaveImageSpecs.mat" file.
       - [ ] use these points to create a training label image where:
             - the size [rows,columns]=[ny,nx] of the label matches the rectified image
 	    - the label is class uint8() and has values: